flaviut/flaviut.github.io/_posts/2019-04-02-failed-led-teardown.md

 It's hard to say what the real cause of failure was here.
 The bulk capacitor obviously doesn't look too great, but measuring it gives the correct value.
-The BJT also seems to measure correctly.
+The BJTs also seem to measure correctly.

-I'm unable to connect the board to power and test it that way since the mechanical forces involved in disassembling the bulb have lifted quite a few traces & broken the board in half.
+I'm unable to connect the board to power and test it that way since I broke it during disassembly.

 Unfortunately it looks like there's no way to figure out what failed.